About Occupational Therapy Association

 An occupational therapist will work with you to find different ways of carrying out activities regardless of

 how your circumstances are affecting you.
 An occupational therapist’s work ranges from pediatrics,

 neurorehabilitation, geriatrics, palliative care, mental health, ergonomics, vocational rehabilitation and

 How do I get an Occupational Therapist's assessment?

 Your first point of call should be to talk to your doctor about contacting an occupational therapist locally.
 If you regularly see a social worker, nurse or other health care professional, they can also help you contact an occupational therapist.
 Be prepared to describe any difficulties that you have and how they are affecting your daily life, or the lives of those who care for you.
 You may want to know how long it will be before you get an appointment, so remember to ask if there is a waiting list.
 An independent occupational therapist works outside the government hospitals, so there will be less waiting time, but these practitioners may charge more for their services.

 You can search our online directory using either your location or the service you are looking for (occupational therapists nearest your location will be listed first).
 All the occupational therapists in the directory are registered with the Allied Health Professions Council (AHPC) and are members of the Occupational Therapy Association of Ghana (OTAG).
 It is important for employers to check if OT staff are licensed with the Allied Health Professions Council (AHPC) and are members of the Occupational therapy Association of Ghana (OTAG).

 Subscribe to our news letters

-The purpose of the Association is to advance and support the occupational therapy profession and OT practitioners (OT (Occupational Therapist), OTA (Occupational Therapy Assistant) and COTA (Certified Occupational Therapy Assistant) within Ghana.
+The purpose of the Association is to advance and support the occupational therapy profession and OT practitioners (Occupational Therapist OT, Occupational Therapy Assistant OTA and Certified Occupational Therapy Assistant COTA) within Ghana.